Coding-Maniac/studentCompanionApp/README.md

 # Student Companion App

-#### This app is used to caluclate and predict attendance for Hindustan University.
+#### This app is used to calculate and predict attendance for Hindustan University.

 ### Getting Started